What Is a Vow?

 Ancient & Modern

-As time progressed, people’s attention was drawn more toward external things, so the sages took their complex rituals with them as they moved out to forests and caves.
+As time progressed, people’s attention was drawn more toward external things, so the sages took their complex rituals with them as they moved away from the villages, out to forests and caves.
 Many of them had families, so they took their families with them.
-A very small percentage of people wanted to devote their life to the process of divinization, so they left their homes and families in order to seek what the sages had.
+A very small percentage of other people wanted to similarly devote their life to the process of divinization, so they left their homes and families in order to seek what the sages had.
 These renunciants were the first swamis.

 The process became more formalized, with the sage Adi Shankaracharya founding four different orders of swamis, around 850 CE, in four geographical areas of India.
 These orders continue today, along with many others founded by other great masters.

-Swami Nirmalananda is a member of the Saraswati order of swamis, who are also called sannyasis, named for their initiation ceremony — sannyasa.
+Gurudevi Nirmalananda is a member of the Saraswati order of swamis, who are also called sannyasis, named for their initiation ceremony — sannyasa.
 As a swami, she can make other swamis.
 Only a swami can make other swamis.
 To support yogis who have a deep calling to the inner quest, she has created our five commitment levels, so there are clearly defined stairsteps toward this initiation for those who want it.
-Many will find a spiritual lifestyle that works for them at one of the earlier levels.
+Most will find that one of the earlier levels provides a spiritual lifestyle that works for them.

 To create these levels, Swamiji studied what has been working for other modern teachers and their communities.
 From India, through Australia, Europe and the USA, different yogic teachers and masters have created variations on the traditional vows of poverty, obedience and celibacy.
 Additionally, some of them have provided both formal and informal ways to take vows.